Canaccord Genuity slashes price target on Olaplex Holdings Inc. [OLPX] – find out why.

 JuE Wong, Chief Executive Officer, and Eric Tiziani, Chief Financial Officer, will participate in a fireside chat on Wednesday, December 7, 2022 at 1:00pm ET.
 The Company’s management team will meet with investors during the conference.
 The audio portion of the fireside chat will be available on the Company’s Investor Relations website, https://ir.olaplex.com/, and will remain there for 180 days following the event.

-The results of the trading session contributed to over 4956357 shares changing hands.
-Over the past one week, the price volatility of Olaplex Holdings Inc. stands at 5.88% while the volatility over the past one month is 5.58%.
+Over the last 12 months, OLPX stock dropped by -79.77%.
+The one-year Olaplex Holdings Inc. stock forecast points to a potential upside of 40.63.
+The average equity rating for OLPX stock is currently 2.80, trading closer to a bullish pattern in the stock market.

-The market cap for OLPX stock reached $3.73 billion, with 649.10 million shares outstanding and 647.22 million shares in the current float.
-Compared to the average trading volume of 4.11M shares, OLPX reached a trading volume of 4956357 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $3.29 billion, with 649.10 million shares outstanding and 647.22 million shares in the current float.
+Compared to the average trading volume of 4.22M shares, OLPX stock reached a trading volume of 3595269 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for OLPX shares is $8.54 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on OLPX stock is a recommendation set at 2.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.